saimanikanta143/MOVIE/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-4.Write a query to display the number of customers having card with description “Gold card”.
+5.Write a query to display the customer id, customer name, year of registration,library card id, card issue date of all the customers who hold library card.
+Display the records sorted by customer name in descending order.
+Use REGISTERED_YEAR as alias name for year of registration.

-<br/>Hint: Use CUSTOMER_COUNT as alias name for number of customers
+A) SELECT c.customer_id,c.customer_name,

-A) SELECT count(c.customer_id) CUSTOMER_COUNT FROM
+year(c.DATE_OF_REGISTRATION) REGISTERED_YEAR,cd.card_id,cd.issue_date FROM
-   library_card_master l JOIN customer_card_details c ON l.CARD_ID=c.CARD_ID
+customer_master c JOIN customer_card_details cd ON c.customer_id=cd.customer_id
-   WHERE description='Gold';
+ORDER BY CUSTOMER_NAME DESC;

    ---------------------------------------------------------------------------------------------------------------------------------